Abstract Factorization Theorems with Applications to Idempotent Factorizations

-Note that, given a monoid $H$ and a submonoid $K$ of $H$, the restriction to $K$ of the $\rfix$-preorder on $H$ is not, in general, the $\rfix$-preorder on $K$: The idea is that, in many situations, we can exploit the preorder defined on the larger monoid to probe some properties of the smaller one.
+Note that, given a monoid $H$ and a submonoid $K$ of $H$, the restriction to $K$ of the $\rfix$-preorder on $H$ is not, in general, the $\rfix$-preorder on $K$ (the idea is that, in many situations, we can exploit the preorder defined on the larger monoid to probe the smaller one).

 \begin{corollary} Let $H$ be a monoid and $K$ be an $\rfix_H$-artinian submonoid of $H$.
 Then each $a \in K$ factors as a finite product of degree-$s$ $\rfix_H$-irreducibles of $K$, for every integer $s \ge 2$. \end{corollary}